-This current Development Application contains some changes that are improvements, such as reduction in the extent of native bushland habitat to be removed, environment protection in the form of: a clean water diversion mound, bioswale, reduction in tree loss and containing the paddocks within the bushfire APZ and habitat improvement.
-The changes are small, and the development is substantially the same.
+This current Development Application contains some changes that are improvements, such as reduction in the extent of native bushland habitat to be removed and environment protection in the form of: moving the new dwelling away from the biodiversity assets, a clean water diversion mound to prevent clean surface water from entering the paddocks, a bioswale below the paddocks and development, reduction in tree loss and containment of the paddocks within the bushfire APZ.
+These changes benefit the environment, and the development is substantially the same.